 Original Broadway Cast, 1973 (Columbia/Sony) (5 / 5) A Little Night Music is emblematic of composer-lyricist Stephen Sondheim’s work in that it sounds very different from his other scores and yet is clearly the creation of musical theater’s reigning genius.
 Based on Ingmar Bergman’s film Smiles of a Summer Night, with a book by Hugh Wheeler, the musical features songs that are gorgeously romantic, witty, and heartbreaking by turns, all of them benefiting greatly from Jonathan Tunick’s lush orchestrations.
 Though excellent overall, the cast album is somewhat disappointing in that the vocal limitations of Glynis Johns as Desirée Armfeldt and Patricia Elliott as Countess Charlotte prevent them from giving fully satisfying performances of their songs.
 Elliott sings her lines in “Every Day a Little Death” and “A Weekend in the Country” with little or no nuance; Johns gives oddly flat readings of her semi-spoken lines in “You Must Meet My Wife,” and although her rendition of “Send in the Clowns” is heartfelt, she struggles with some of the notes because the bulk of the music lies right around her register break.
 However, the rest of the cast is superb.
 Len Cariou and Laurence Guittard sing beautifully as Frederik Egerman and Carl-Magnus Malcolm, respectively.
 Victoria Mallory brings a resplendent soprano to the role of Anne Egerman, yet she manages to sound convincingly young, as the character must be for the plot of this show to make sense.
 Ditto tenor Mark Lambert as Henrik, whose singing in “Later” and “A Weekend in the Country” is perfect in both musical and dramatic terms.
 Hermione Gingold’s performance of Madame Armfeldt’s “Liaisons” is full of personality, and a major highlight of the recording is D’Jamin-Bartlett’s rendition of one of the best, smartest, most deeply affecting songs in the score, “The Miller’s Son.” — Michael Portantiere

 Original London Cast, 1975 (RCA) (3 / 5) This recording boasts fewer legit voices than the Broadway album, with even some of the Liebeslieder singers falling short in this regard.
 Joss Ackland simply lacks the vocal goods for the role of Frederik; the key of ”You Must Meet My Wife” has been lowered for him, but he’s still unable to sustain the high notes for more than one beat, and he sounds perfectly awful in “It Would Have Been Wonderful.”
+On top of all that, Ackland does an awful lot of speak-singing throughout the recording.
 As Anne, Veronica Page sings prettily enough except above the staff, where her voice thins out and becomes unpleasant.
 David Kernan sounds fine as Carl-Magnus, as does Terry Mitchell as the tormented Henrik.
 Although Maria Aitken has even less voice than Patricia Elliott of the original Broadway cast, her contribution to “Every Day a Little Death” has much more emotion to it.
 Jean Simmons is lovely as Desirée, her “Send in the Clowns” very persuasive, and Diane Langton thrillingly belts “The Miller’s Son” in a higher key than her Broadway predecessor, D’Jamin-Bartlett.
 Gingold is back as Mme.
 Armfeldt, and very welcome.
 The orchestrations are the originals for the most part, but this version of Frederik’s “Now” includes some clever little brass and woodwind interjections that are not on the Broadway album. — M.P.

 Film Soundtrack, 1977 (Columbia/Sony) (4 / 5) A film that might have been beautiful was botched due to poor direction (by Hal Prince, who had helmed the original Broadway production of A Little Night Music but was not known as a film director) and other major flaws, most notably the casting of Elizabeth Taylor as Desirée.
 The movie was also sabotaged by moving the action from Sweden to Vienna, Austria, with some of the characters renamed to conform to the new locale.
 (Given this score’s many waltzes, the switch to Vienna may not sound like a bad idea, but it just doesn’t work.)
 The film does include a brilliant new version of “The Glamorous Life” for Fredrika, winsomely sung by Elaine Tomkinson (dubbing for Chloe Franks), but since that track is now to be found as a bonus item on the original Broadway album, you don’t need to buy the soundtrack recording to get it.
 Weirdly, Tomkinson also dubs Anne Egerman’s songs for Lesley-Anne Down.
 She does a fine job in both cases, but the fact that one singer ghosts two separate roles indicates how misguided the film is in general.
 Taylor’s rendition of “Send in the Clowns” is better than expected; her singing voice is fragile, but that arguably adds to the character’s emotional vulnerability as expressed in this famous, beautiful song.
 (Taylor’s singing is also dubbed by Elaine Tomkinson in the rewritten opening number, “Love Takes Time” and, it seems, for Desirée’s final line in “You Must Meet My Wife.”)
 A major plus here is Diana Rigg, a fabulous Charlotte.
 Not only does she act the character’s songs more fully than those who preceded her in the role, Rigg sings them better, too.
 Len Cariou and Laurence Guittard recreate their original roles but rein in their big voices for the film medium, so you’ll probably enjoy them more on the Broadway recording.
 Carl-Magnus’s “In Praise of Women” was cut from the movie and is not included on this album; among the other great songs missing here are “Liaisons” and “The Miller’s Son.”
 Gingold is back once again as Mme.
 Armfeldt, but with “Liaisons” gone, she doesn’t have much to do. — M.P.